Bill Ritter (journalist)

-William Sheldon "Bill" Ritter (born February 26, 1950) is an American television news anchor and journalist.
-He has been with WABC-TV in New York City since 1998, initially anchoring on weekends before succeeding Bill Beutel on the 11 p.m. news in September 1999, then at 6 p.m. in February 2001.
+William Sheldon Ritter (born February 26, 1950) is an American retired television news anchor and journalist.
+He was with WABC-TV in New York City from 1998 to 2026, initially anchoring on weekends before succeeding Bill Beutel on the 11 p.m. news in September 1999, then at 6 p.m. in February 2001.
 He is also a correspondent for the ABC News program 20/20.

 For Eyewitness News, Ritter traveled to Israel the week before the start of the war in Iraq, to find out how Israelis and Palestinians were preparing for a possible military conflict 500 miles from their land.

-Ritter has investigated drug use among some teenage Orthodox Jews in Brooklyn, and looked into problems with the dramatic increase in the number of building scaffoldings in New York.
+Ritter has investigated drug use among some teenage Orthodox Jews in Brooklyn, and looked into problems with the dramatic increase in the number of construction scaffolds in New York.
 Ritter also covers fire safety and prevention for Eyewitness News, and hosts the annual "Operation 7 Save A Life" a special and campaign.
 Ritter has climbed the Empire State Building, tagging along with the man who repairs and replaces the broadcast antennas on top of one of New York's tallest skyscrapers.
 And, for the first time on live television, Ritter was tested for prostate cancer.
 As part of the test, Ritter also interviewed New York's most famous prostate cancer patient: former Mayor Rudy Giuliani.

 Ritter used to write a daily column, Behind the News with Bill Ritter, which previewed the 11 pm edition of Eyewitness News.
 It was sent via e-mail, and regularly offered insights into how it gathers the news.

-Career
+Career in Southern California

-KTTV
+San Diego

+From February 1987 to January 1990, Ritter was an investigative reporter for NBC's San Diego affiliate KCST-TV (which became KNSD in 1988).
+He was known for his white-collar crime investigations as well as his reports exposing a safety scandal involving killer whales and their trainers at SeaWorld San Diego.
+Ritter earned four Emmy Awards and in 1989 he was honored for his investigative reporting in uncovering a local stock swindle, as well as for his "overall journalistic enterprise."
+He was also named NBC Affiliate Reporter of the Year in 1987 and 1988.

+Los Angeles

-Previously, the Los Angeles native reported on the Rodney King trial and the subsequent Los Angeles riots for the Fox Television Network.
-From August 1991 through February 1992, Ritter also served as a reporter for the Fox Network's nationally syndicated show Entertainment Daily Journal (E.D.J.); and from February 1990 to August 1991 was an investigative reporter for KTTV-TV (Fox Television) in Los Angeles.
-He also was an anchor for the station's Gulf War coverage.
+In February 1990, Ritter became an investigative reporter for Fox owned-and-operated station KTTV-TV in Los Angeles.
+He also was an anchor for KTTV's Gulf War coverage and had also reported on the Rodney King trial and the subsequent Los Angeles riots for the Fox Television Network.
+From August 1991 through February 1992, Ritter also served as a reporter for the Fox Network's nationally syndicated show Entertainment Daily Journal (E.D.J.).

-KNSD

-While serving as a business, then investigative reporter for KNSD, the NBC affiliate in San Diego, from February 1987 to January 1990, Ritter, known for his white-collar crime investigations, captured four Emmy Awards.
-In 1989 he was honored for his investigative reporting in uncovering a local stock swindle, as well as for his "overall journalistic enterprise."

-In 1987, he also won in both of these categories, this time for his reports exposing a safety scandal involving killer whales and their trainers at San Diego's Sea World of California.
-Ritter also was named NBC Affiliate Reporter of the Year in 1987 and 1988.

-KCAL

-Prior to joining ABC, Ritter was a reporter for KCAL-TV, the former Disney-owned independent station in Los Angeles, from June to December 1992, where his "Up Front" segment headlined the station's successful 9 p.m. weeknight news broadcast, showcasing his perspective of the day's top national or international story.
+Ritter moved to independent station KCAL-TV (then-owned by the The Walt Disney Company) in June 1992.
+His "Up Front" segment headlined the weekday editions of KCAL's Prime 9 News at 9 p.m. weeknight news broadcast and featured his perspective of the day's top national or international story.
+Ritter departed from KCAL in December 1992.